knyete/Micropython-scheduler/syncom/README.md

 # Files

  * syncom.py The library.
- * sr_init.py Test program: run with sr_passive.py on other device.
-Configured for Pyboard.
+ * sr_init.py Test program configured for Pyboard: run with sr_passive.py on other device.
- * sr_passive.py Test program: sr_init.py runs on other end of link.
-Configured for ESP8266.
+ * sr_passive.py Test program configured for ESP8266: sr_init.py runs on other end of link.

 # Hardware connections